The following two links are to material that may help you if you need them.

 Perhaps coincidentally, Dr. Zager’s disappearance was fourteen years to the day Azrael was born.

-Many more members joined Polaris over the intervening time both before and after Zager’s departure, plenty of them scientists and doctors, but of the original team that worked to create Azrael, only two remained.
-These two men, their faces now plagued by lines of age and their hair now graying, still worked in Polaris’s labs, which hadn’t changed much over the years aside from getting vast upgrades in technology.
+Many more members joined Polaris over the intervening time both before and after Zager’s departure, plenty of them scientists and doctors, but of the original team that worked to create Azrael, only three remained.
+Barbara was one, while the two men, their faces now plagued by lines of age and their hair now graying, still worked in Polaris’s labs as well.
+Not much had changed over the years, even with the vast upgrades their technology had received.

 “I think Father’s finally lost his old mind,” one of the scientists bitterly said to the other, as they both sat at computer consoles.
 He gestured to the object of their current experiment, a large test tube between the two computers, which contained a tiny speck of fleshy matter floating in green liquid.
 “He hasn’t been the same since Azrael failed, but this?
 This is ridiculous.”